Last update 13-04-2026

 • whether the bankruptcy is voluntary or involuntary;

-• effects on the debtor’s powers to administer and dispose of its assets;
+• the effects on the debtor’s powers of administration and disposal in respect of their assets;

 The order declaring the bankruptcy must be published

-• An extract from the order must be published in the national Official Gazette as soon as possible, free of charge, and must include the particulars necessary to identify the bankrupt.
+• In addition, an extract from that order must be published as a matter of urgency and free of charge in the Boletín Oficial del Estado, and must contain the information necessary to identify the bankrupt.

 Volver arriba